Morudu7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8.Script tha sets  no permission to owner user , group user and sets all permissions to other user 9.Script to set the mode of the file to be like this -rwxr-x-wx 1 root root 23 sep 20 14:25 hello 10.Script to set mode of file hello the same as olleh 's mode
+8.Script tha sets  no permission to owner user , group user and sets all permissions to other user 9.Script to set the mode of the file to be like this -rwxr-x-wx 1 root root 23 sep 20 14:25 hello 10.Script to set mode of file hello the same as olleh 's mode 11.Script that add execute permissions to all directory and subdirectories of the current dir for owner user, group user and other users